jangrudo/ai-apocalypse/README.md

 Anyway, with enough time and money, we do already have the capability of converting an arbitrarily complicated concept represented in text or picture form into the model’s internal representation.
-This is still a lossy compression, but it’s able to capture the essense pretty much in the same way as human brains can.
+This is still a lossy compression, but it’s able to capture the essence pretty much in the same way as human brains can.

 Then we can convert this internal representation back into text.
 This is actually much cheaper (and parallelizable, as described above).
 And being able to perform the